ETH102: Intro to Building dApps

-No previous experience with Ethereum smart contracts is required.
+No previous experience with coding Ethereum smart contracts is required.
 Every line of code is explained: what it does, how it does it, and more importantly, the underlying principles behind the structure of the examples.
-The concepts presented are supported by curated suggested reading.
+The concepts presented are supported by curated suggested Ethereum coding guides and reading.
 Easily digestible principles and practices with hands-on application in a realistic project provide context for curated reference materials.

 Each lesson is presented with hands-on demonstration and explanation:

 - Links to carefully vetted reference materials supporting the points raised in the lesson, and the latest developments

-Even if Ethereum is completely new, developers should be able to learn by example.
-We go immediately to the weird parts that illustrate how Ethereum differs from other platforms.
+Even if coding Ethereum is completely new, developers should be able to learn by example.
+We go immediately to the weird parts that illustrate how Ethereum programming differs from other platforms.
 The critical new thinking and well-solved patterns developers need to effectively plan and use this unique platform and language.

 - Align your thinking with the unique properties of this platform